 Your stakeholders may use many different messaging formats from UN EDIFACT, X12 EDIFACT, ASC X12, XML EDIFACT, JSON, IMP, CSV, in-house proprietary formats, etc.

-You need to be able to forward messages to them that their systems can understand and get back information in your preferred format.
+You need to be able to forward messages to them so that their systems can understand and get back information in your preferred format.

 You can translate the data formats in the cloud rapidly and ensure the best possible communication with your network.